wkorando/integration-test-example/README.md

-Example of how to write an integration test to test for database outage and subsequent recover.
+Simple example of how to write an automated integration test for a failure scenario.

+Specifically the scenario is testing how a service recovers from when a database that has an outage and then returns to normal.